davidpetter/security-architecture/README.md

 ### Privacy
 * Traceability - Ability to trace the object (information) from origin to destination
 * Linkability - Abilltiy to link to objects (information) going either from/to the same origin/destination.
-* Identifyability - Ability to ident
+* Identifyability - Ability to identify the origin of an object (information),.

 ## Threat sources
 Information security is about blocking or reducing damage to confidentiality, integrity, and availability of information and systems.